Karren Brady: Championing women in business

 Brady has long been renowned for championing the cause of women in business.
 She has repeatedly called upon her fellow female professionals to help those trying to make their way in the business world.
-She explained in this Guardian column: “Any board executive can forget just how many people helped them get where they are.
+She explained in this Guardian column: "Any board executive can forget just how many people helped them get where they are.
 Those women who have got to the top need actively to ensure there is a pipeline of younger women, whether by networking or mentoring, who in turn is encouraging those below them.
 Women in the boardroom must not forget how many challenges and difficulties we have overcome, and we should share our coping strategies.

-“It is critical to create opportunities to identify talented women in business, then support them to develop their confidence to aim for the boardroom.
-We need to look outside the corporate mainstream, at female entrepreneurs and self-employed businesswomen, who can inject different insights and diversity to any board.”
+"It is critical to create opportunities to identify talented women in business, then support them to develop their confidence to aim for the boardroom.
+We need to look outside the corporate mainstream, at female entrepreneurs and self-employed businesswomen, who can inject different insights and diversity to any board."

 Similarly, Brady famously told the Independent: "If you don't have a woman on your board you should write to your shareholders and explain why.
 Tell us how many women you've interviewed and what skills they've been lacking, because that will give us some basis to teach the new generation of women in business."

+Brady entered into a partnership with Arden University to offer "The Karren Brady MBA".
+This was unsuccessful and the qualification was withdrawn after failing to attract applicants, with no graduates from the programme.

 Brady was appointed Commander of the Order of the British Empire (CBE) in the 2014 New Year Honours for services to entrepreneurship and women in business.